psychemedia/stuff-and-nonsense/05_Ventnor_Exchange_Spoken_Word/Who_am_I_no._1.md

 The name I'm better known by,
 Graced the covers of my books.
-The girls who formed the audience,
+The girls who framed the audience,
 Of photographs I took.

 An epic nonsense poem of mine,